Board of directors

-The QNADA Board is comprised of representatives of member organisations.
+The QNADA board is comprised of representatives from member organisations.

 Trevor Hallewell (President) has been involved in the community-based not-for-profit field for over 20 years.
 Trevor has extensive experience in governance issues for community-based organisations.
 In 2005, whilst program manager at We Help Ourselves (WHOS), he was instrumental in the establishment of a new 20-bed Therapeutic Community on the Sunshine Coast, which he has managed since.

-Annemaree Callander (Secretary) is the CEO at Brisbane Youth Service (BYS).
-Annemaree has a Bachelor of Arts (Social Science) and 26 years’ experience in human service delivery in both the government and NGO sectors.
-She has worked in a variety of direct service delivery, policy and program roles in areas including youth homelessness, youth health, and child protection.
-Prior to returning to BYS in January 2011, Annemaree worked as a Director within the Office for Climate Change and the Office for Early Childhood Education and Care.
+Annemaree Callander (Secretary) is the CEO of Brisbane Youth Service (BYS).
+Annemaree has a Bachelor of Arts (Social Sciences) and 31 years’ experience in human service delivery in government and non-government sectors.
+She has worked in a variety of direct service delivery, policy, and program roles in areas including youth homelessness and health, and child protection.
+Prior to returning to BYS in January 2011, Annemaree worked as a Director within the Office of Climate Change and the Office for Early Childhood Education and Care.

-Mitchell Giles (Director) is the Chief Executive Officer of the Lives Lived Well group which comprises the Alcohol and Drug Foundation Queensland, Gold Coast Drug Council (Mirikai) and the Queensland Drug and Alcohol Council.
-Prior to this he was CEO of the Alcohol and Drug Foundation Queensland for seven years.
-Mitchell is a Registered Nurse, holds a Bachelor of Business and a Master of Health Science (majoring in Mental Health).
+Mitchell Giles (Director) is the CEO of the Lives Lived Well group which comprises the Alcohol and Drug Foundation Queensland, Gold Coast Drug Council (Mirikai), and the Queensland Drug and Alcohol Council.
+Prior to this he was the CEO of the Alcohol and Drug Foundation Queensland for seven years.
+Mitchell is a Registered Nurse, holds a Bachelor of Business, and a Master of Health Science (majoring in mental health).

-Genevieve Sinclair (Director) is the current Manager of YETI (Youth Empowered Towards Independence).
-YETI is a small non-government agency whose mission is to provide a community-based, empowering, supportive, responsive and healing environment that meets the needs of vulnerable young people through the provision of holistic services that foster social, emotional, spiritual and physical well-being.
+Genevieve Sinclair (Director) is the current Manager of Youth Empowered Towards Independence (YETI).
+YETI is a small non-government agency whose mission is to provide a community-based, empowering, supportive, responsive, and healing environment that meets the needs of vulnerable young people through the provision of holistic services that foster social, emotional, spiritual, and physical wellbeing.